nbearman/nlogic/nlogic_sim/documentation/Readme.txt

     Requires exporting 2 environment variables:
         SIM_EXE: file location of nlogic_sim.exe (simulator)
         PY_ASSEMBLER: file location of AssembleDebug.py (debug assembler)
-    Hint: use `realpath` command to get full windows paths to files to avoid errors
+    Hint: use `realpath` command to get full paths to files to avoid errors

     create a test case, which is a folder containing an "input" folder the "input" folder should have a "program" folder and a "disk" folder